The ever-changing ‘Booty Buster’ class gives a 5 a.m. troupe of women an opportunity

 “It’s something cute,” she says of the name.
 “But it also says, ‘I’m really tough, and I’m gonna kick your butt.’”

 Kelly teaches Booty Buster Fit Camp three times a week at Ladies’ Fitness, each at the same high tempo but ever-changing in specifics.
 “You never know what you’re gonna get with me,” she says.
 “Could be Tabata, deck of cards, anything.
-It’s never the same workout and something unique each time.”
+It’s never the same workout.”

 “She is a natural,” says Audrey Burleson, who owns Ladies’ Fitness.
 “She just took to it like she was born to do it.”